xnbox/tommy/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue?style=flat-square)](https://github.com/xnbox/tommy/blob/master/LICENSE)

 <h3>About:</h3>
+Tommy is a single-file executable Java Application Server that allow run or embed your WARs.
 <p><strong>Tommy</strong> is a single-file executable container that makes it possible to launch a static and dynamic web apps by providing built-in server and container functionality.</p>

 <p>